 .minttyrcwill also be left in /usr/local for other users to copy.

 In order to run eTomo, you also need to have Java installed.
-If you do not already have Java (most machines do now), get the latest Java Run-time Environment from Sun/Oracle or use the version provided here.
+If you do not already have Java (most machines do now), get the latest Java Run-time Environment from Java download site.
 Click on the file and take the defaults to install Java.
 When you are done, you can delete any Java icons from your desktop.

 You can use our simpler Cygwin package instead to install Cygwin, but then you would have to do all the steps described below yourself.
 You can also use this package to upgrade a previous Cygwin installation.
 The rest of this section has steps for installing or upgrading Cygwin from this package:

 setup.exeprogram and a

 cygwinMasterfolder with all the packages.

 C:\cygwinunless you want it on a different disk.
 Do not install under a directory with spaces in its name.
 In the rest of this document, C:\ is used in the examples, and you need to substitute your location if it is different.